 We provide a supportive and enriching environment where pupils are valued and encouraged.
 All aspects of school life are important to the learning process and a strong PSHE curriculum underpins all we do.
-Access to the National Curriculum for many pupils may be by working at early P Levels.
+Access to the National Curriculum for many pupils may be by working at early K Levels.

 All pupils admitted to the school will have been authorised by the LA.
-These pupils may have been referred by other bodies and have appropriate statements of special needs / EHCP but will be discussed with the LA before admission.
+These pupils may have been referred by other bodies and have appropriate EHCP but this will be discussed with the LA before admission.